Ma'agan Michael: Settlement group before 1949

+Foundation at current site (1949)

+Ma'agan Michael was officially founded on 25 August 1949, when the first members began settling the present site by erecting there wooden huts prepared by carpenters in Rehovot.
+The kibbutz started with a total of 154 members and 44 children.

+Early years

 In the early years the kibbutz took in many disadvantaged youngsters and youth groups (youth aliyah).
 An ulpan was opened, and many ulpan graduates later joined the ranks of the kibbutz membership.
 The ulpan became popular and successful, and has completed more than 100 5-month-long courses with thousands of graduates.

-Most of the agricultural land of the kibbutz was reclaimed from the Kabarra swampland, which was drained in the 1920s with money from Baron Rothschild, and labor of Jewish pioneers and local Bedouin residents.
-A small area remains swamplike and is used as pasture for horses and as a nature reserve.
+Most of the agricultural land of the kibbutz was reclaimed from the Kabarra swampland, most of which had been drained in the 1920s (see above).